hanfak/topics-to-learn/languages/java/beginner/data-structures/README.md

 # Data structures

+- Most languages provide two types of containers:
+  - Sequential containers store objects at a particular position, denoted by a numerical index.
+  - Associative containers use the object itself to determine where the object should be stored inside the collection.
+- For certain contianer methods to work, the objects must have implement some form comparability and equivalence (equals() and hashcode())
+- The object is not store in the container, it is the reference to the object
+- The Collections API defines a set of interfaces specifying the operations a container of that type must conform to

 - Mutable collections which allow mutation of their state in place
   - he majority of standard collections from java.util.
   - When you add or remove elements there, you get the changes at all places which keep a reference to the collection instance.